byzer-org/byzer-doc/byzer-lang/en-us/appendix/faq/README.md

 # FAQ
-This chapter will introduce some frequently asked questions in use.
+This chapter will list some of the most frequently asked questions.